metafroliclabs/chatbox/README.md

 #### `Metafroliclabs\LaravelChat\Events\MessageSent`

-Dispatched when a message is successfully sent in a chat.
+Dispatched when a message is successfully sent or forwarded in a chat.

 #### Event Data: